celtic-vision/phantom_queen/README.md

 # Resources Dedicated To The Goddess Morrigan

 > This is an exhaustive list of great resources dedicated to the Goddess Morrigan.
-> All credit for this work goes to the respective authors & creators (mentioned in the links)
+> All credit for this work goes to the respective authors & creators (mentioned in the links).
-> feedback: celtic_vision@protonmail.com
+> <br>Feedback: celtic_vision@protonmail.com

 ## Articles